iandailis/Palettizer/README.md

 * M9K usage is weird.
 Just because a M9K has a certain number of bits, doesn't mean that it will be able to use it all effectively, depending on the data width.

+# Known Bugs:

+* At low resolutions there are some visual artifacts when using the example mapper.
+Not sure why.

 Enjoy!
 -Ian D